oracle-quickstart/oci-global-multiregion-app-goldengate-autonomous/README.md

 $ terraform destroy

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

+## Security

+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

+## License

 Copyright (c) 2025 Oracle, Inc. All rights reserved.

-Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
+Licensed under the Apache License version 2.0 as shown at http://www.apache.org/licenses/